-Freelance author and editor Brenda Covert was first published for pay in 1999 with an article in the May/June issue of Today’s Christian Woman and a Thanksgiving poem in Clubhouse Jr. Since 2002, Brenda has written more than 400 short children’s stories for Union Gospel Press’s Sunday school curriculum.
-Her stories, most of which are written for the 9–11 age group, entertain as well as offer a lesson on living for our Savior.
+Freelance author and editor Brenda Covert was first published for pay in 1999 with an article in the May/June issue of Today’s Christian Woman and a Thanksgiving poem in Clubhouse Jr. Since 2002, Brenda has written more than four hundred short children’s stories for Union Gospel Press’s Sunday school curriculum.
+Her stories, most of which are written for the nine-to-eleven age group, entertain as well as offer a lesson on living for our Savior.
 She also published numerous scripts for use in schools, the two most popular being K.C.’s Dream and The Constitutional Convention.
 Additionally, she has written poetry for the Adult Bible Study published by Union Gospel Press.

 Brenda has two grown children, a new grandchild, two blogs that she promises to devote more attention to, and more cats than an allergic woman should have!
 (Want one?)